ibmresilient/resilient-community-apps/fn_zia/README.md

 * A function to query the ZIA sandbox for a hash value.
 * A function to lookup the category of a URL.

-Note: See following for ZIA URL definitions https://help.zscaler.com/zia/url-format-guidelines.
+Note: See the following for ZIA URL definitions https://help.zscaler.com/zia/url-format-guidelines.

 ---